 Contact Domingo Garcia for Assistance With Your Construction Accident Case

-The Texas construction accident lawyers at Domingo Garcia can help you navigate your insurance claims or take legal action to secure the compensation you need to get back on your feet.
+The Texas construction accident lawyers at Domingo Garcia are ready to help you navigate your insurance claims and take legal action to secure the compensation you need to get back on your feet.

 Contact us today if you suffered a personal injury due to someone else’s negligence.
-A member of our team can get you started with a free consultation.
+A member of our team will get you started with a free consultation.

 Call or text (214) 941-8300 or complete